 Yes we are available 24/7 to assist you with your needs or you can email us your questions here.
 Contact us online or call us at 281-302-4138 to learn more about professional home care in Pearland, TX and the surrounding areas.

 What services do you provide?

-Depending on a patient’s need, we have several services offered such as companionship, meal preparation, light housekeeping, bathing and grooming, live-in support, and you can check our services page for more information.
+Depending on a patient’s need, we have several services offered such as companionship, meal preparation, light housekeeping, bathing and grooming, live-in support, and specialized dementia care in Pearland and the surrounding areas.
+Visit our services page for more information.

 What is the difference between “home care” and “home health care”?

 This is much confusion between “home care” and “home health care”.
 Notice some of the main distinctions between the two.

 Home Care involves care that is provided by persons who are not nurses, doctors or other licensed medical personnel.
 Home care aims to make it possible for people to remain at home rather than use residential, long-term, or institutional-based nursing care.
 Home care providers render services in the client’s own home.

 Life assistance services include help with daily tasks such as meal preparation, medication reminders, laundry, light housekeeping, errands, shopping, transportation, and companionship.
 Home care is often an integral component of the post-hospitalization recovery process, especially during the initial weeks after discharge when the patient still requires some level of regular physical assistance.

 Home care services are usually paid for directly by the client and his or her family or in some cases are covered under a long-term care policy or the Veterans Administration’s Aid and Attendance Program.